Santanachia/MMM-OpelStatuses/README.md

 }
 ```
 ### JOBID
-You can get if from Opel dealer who seller you a car.
+You can get if from Opel dealer who sell you a car.
 ```
   JOBID: '0012vhnn'
 ```